dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/tutorial.2-taking-notes.md

 ### Create a Note

 To create a note, use `%KEYBINDING%+L` to bring up Dendron's lookup.
-This is a shortcut for the `Dendron: Lookup` command.
+This is a shortcut for the `Dendron: Lookup Note` command.

 > 💡 The lookup command is the main way to interact with Dendron.
 It is used for both looking up your notes and creating new notes.
 When you do a lookup on a note that hasn't been created, Dendron will create it for you.
 Remember the `%KEYBINDING%+L` shortcut.